-4. Cool rooms
+9.2.
+Cool rooms

-Cool rooms must be fitted with either a working alarm bell that can be rung from the inside if someone has become trapped, or a working failsafe emergency release function where the cool room can be opened from the inside even if locked.
+Cool rooms must be fitted with either a working alarm bell that can be rung from the inside if someone has become trapped or a working failsafe emergency release function where the cool room can be opened from the inside even if locked.

-Note if a cool room can be padlocked closed, rendering the emergency release function inoperable then an alarm bell (or other form of communication) must also be present.
+Note if a cool room can be padlocked closed, rendering the emergency release function inoperable then an alarm bell must also be present